Garth Gamblin spent 82 years defying odds, choosing to find “opportunities” in what most of us would call “handicaps.”

 All who knew him, especially his colleagues in The Messenger newsroom, were privileged to witness feats that might rightly be called miraculous.
 His body, but not his keen intellect, was ravaged by the effects of cerebral palsy.

-His career as a professional journalist earned him multiple writing and reporting awards in competition judged by people who knew him only by his work, having never met him personally.
+His career as a professional journalist earned him multiple writing and reporting awards in competition judged by people who knew him only by his work, having never met

 There is a tendency to stereotype people with various disabilities, and Garth put aside those erroneous conclusions by living his life doing what might seem impossible.